nidhipawar5/my-github-app/README.md

 -   🔑 Authentication && Authorization with Passport.js (Github Auth)
 -   👾 Fetch Github User Profiles and Repos
 -   🚀 Filter Repos on the Client
--   🎭 Learn behind the scenes for authentication
+-   🎭 Authentication
 -   🐛 Error handling (both on the server and on the client)
--   🎃 At the end DEPLOY like a pro for FREE!
--   ⏳ And much more!
+-   🎃 Deployed on render!

 ### Setup .env file